-Of course this goes against much of what we have been told by the diet industry of the last several years whcih has preached that people should eat 5 or 6 small meals/snacks spread across the clock.
-The idea being that if you eat every three hours or so, you will not get hungry and your stays in high gear.
+Of course this goes against much of what we have been told by the diet industry of the last several years which has preached that people should eat 5 or 6 small meals/snacks spread across the clock.
+The idea being that if you eat every three hours or so, you will not get hungry and your metabolism stays in high gear.
 Most research does not seem to back up this claim.
 For more on this idea read this page on How often to eat each day for weight loss.

 IF generally means limiting your eating to a certain number of hours each day, for example from noon to 6 pm.
 There are several variations.

 One approach is to fast 1 or 2 days a week.
 For example, every Wednesday can be a fasting day.
 Although called fast, it is IF so you are allowed 1 meal on those fasting days.
 With this approach, you are eating your 1 meal and then fasting for 24 hours until you resume your normal schedule (or continuing this one).